GOVERNMENT

 How much will the projects cost and how will they be paid for?

-The three demonstration projects are estimated at a total cost of approximately $70 million.
-Department of Beaches and Harbors (DBH) is actively pursuing local, state, and federal funding through grants and partnerships to leverage resources and deliver high-quality projects.
+The three demonstration projects are estimated to cost approximately $70 million.
+The Department of Beaches and Harbors is actively pursuing local, state, and federal funding through grants and partnerships to leverage resources and deliver high-quality projects.

 How will the demonstration projects incorporate public input?

-DBH will be engaging with local organizations and County residents throughout the planning phase of the projects to ensure that project designs reflect public input.
+DBH will engage with local organizations and County residents throughout the planning phase of the projects to ensure that project designs reflect public input.
 To this end, the expectation is that a series of stakeholder meetings and other outreach events will occur during the projects’ feasibility/design phase.

 When will the projects be completed?